This year marked the beginning of our new "Farm of the Month" series on the Tend Blog, where we

 across the country.
 June’s farm is Fulfill’s Community Garden in Neptune, NJ.
 Check back each month

 for new features.
 To be considered for our series, please email [email protected].

 Number of Employees: Owner

 Vegetables, Herbs & Honey

 How did you get into farming?

-I followed a desire to grow vegetables on large scale and small scale farms and jumped in head
+I followed a desire to grow vegetables on large scale and diversified farms and jumped in head

 Tell us about the story of your farm – how did you (and your farm partner) get started?
 What was that like?
 What challenges did you encounter?

 the FoodBank of Monmouth and Ocean Counties, decided that having locally-sourced produce was an